 - Review common areas as well as offices and meeting rooms.
-You will be able to change the décor in your new office but if the foyer is ugly, you’re stuck with it.
+You can change the décor in your new office but if the foyer is ugly, you’re stuck with it.

 - What is the condition of the building exterior?

 - What is the shape of the building?
-Square or rectangular offices are easier to fit out, odd shapes can cause problems in the fit out stage.
+Square or rectangular offices are easier to fit out, odd shapes can cause problems at the fit out stage.